-The Council's Medium Term Financial Plan 'budget' forecast produced in February 2017 shows a budget deficit of £209k in 2017/18 which peaks at £1.7m in 2020/21.
+The Council's Medium Term Financial Plan General Fund 'budget' forecast produced in February 2018 shows a budget surplus of £56k in 2018/19 (before savings) but then continuing pressures leading to a forecast £1m deficit peaking in 2021/22.

-In order to deliver the required savings to meet the budget deficits, the Council has identified specific budget savings targets over the next two years and is reviewing a number of larger service contracts and spending areas for further savings.
+In order to deliver the required savings to meet the budget challenges, the Council has identified further budget savings targets over the next two to three years and is reviewing a number of larger service contracts and spending areas for further savings.